fish0131/fish0131/README.md

-**Hi👋我叫許瑋芸, I'm a CSE master student and is passionate about machine learning and deep learning.**
+**Hi👋, I'm a CSE master student and is passionate about machine learning and deep learning.**
 *I’m currently working on speech style transfer and EEG emotion recognition.*